sachagavino/nmgc-2.0/docs/source/basicuse.rst

 run
 ---------------------
 This action launches the main chemical scheme.
 The code reads the input files you provided (chemical network, physical model, initial abundances, etc.), and proceeds to compute the chemical evolution.
-At the end of the simulation, binary files are generated, in particular the files abundances.00000i.out and rates.00000i.out, with ``i`` corresponding to the time output, meaning that there should be as many of these files as the number of outputs defined in ``parameters.in``.
+At the end of the simulation, binary files are generated, in particular the files abundances.out and rates.out.
 These files store the results of your simulation i.e. the chemical abundances as a function of the integration time for each species and each spatial location.

 outputs
 ---------------------
-These output files described above are not readable by default.
-There comes the action ``outputs``.
+These output files described above are binaries.
 The purpose of this action is to convert these binary files into easy-to-read files in ASCII format.
-It means that you want to run the action ``outputs`` right after the action ``run`` ended (assuming the simulations went well).
+It means that you want to run the action ``outputs`` after the action ``run`` ended (assuming the simulations went well).
 The ``outputs`` action mainly generates three new folders called ``ab/``, ``ml/``, and ``struct/``.

 rates